abcwcm/GeartySchietinger/README.md

 * [Software versions](#package-versions)

 All scripts were written by Paul Zumbo and Friederike Dündar.
+Samples were prepared by Sofia Gearty and the sequencing facilities at MSKCC and Weill Cornell Medicine.
 Don't hesitate to [get in touch](https://abc.med.cornell.edu/) with questions related to the code.

 ![](WCM_MB_LOGO_HZSS1L_CLR_RGB.png)